mbarnettHMX/beneficial-ownership-engine/docs/deployment/LOCAL_DEPLOY.md

 ```bash
 poetry run python transparency_engine/main.py --config samples/config/pipeline.json --steps samples/config/steps.json
 ```
+The above command runs the main.py script and you will see progress displayed in the PowerShell terminal.
+Depending on the size of the data, processing can take several hours.
+As an estimate, the synthetic data provided with the Beneficial Ownership Engine Accelerator (contained in the /samples/input_data folder) takes 8 to 10 hour to complete processing on the [reference machine](#refmachine).

 ## Power BI Template, Web Server & API for Report Generation